iturdikulov/notes/Computer_science.md

 In computer science central role plays ==[[Algorithm|algorithms]] and [[Data_structure|data_structures]]==.

+## Core concepts in computer science [^1]

-The theory of computation concerns abstract models of computation and general classes of problems that can be solved using them.
+The theory of computation helping to create **theoretical models (abstract models)** of how computers work (==computation==) and understanding the **types of problems (general classes of problems)** these computers can solve.
+So it's about creating abstract computing models and understand which general classes of problems these models can solve.

-The fields of cryptography and computer security involve studying the means for secure communication and for preventing security vulnerabilities.
+Cryptography and computer security fields is needed to study (and practice) how prevent security vulnerabilities and how to communicate securely (secure data transmission).

-Computer graphics and computational geometry address the generation of images.
+Computer graphics and computational geometry address the generation of ==images==.

-Programming language theory considers different ways to describe computational processes, and database theory concerns the management of repositories of data.
+Programming language theory considers different ways to describe computational processes.
+Different programming languages can implement computational processes in different ways and can be used to solve different classes of problems.

+Database theory concerns the management of repositories of ==data==.
+For example, you have a bunch of messy data (desktop shortcuts), and you can organize them in some structures (group, sort, etc.) to manage them more effectively.

-Human–computer interaction investigates the interfaces through which humans and computers interact, and software engineering focuses on the design and principles behind developing software.
+==Human–computer interaction== investigates the interfaces through which humans and computers interact.
+There many UI specialists, which usually haven't developing software skills, but they know how to create effective UI.

-Areas such as operating systems, networks and embedded systems investigate the principles and design behind complex systems.
+Software engineering focuses on the design and principles behind ==developing software==.
+And usually software engineers solving problems in real world with requirements from customers.

+There are many areas (complex systems), which investigate the principles and design in their own area.
+Main areas are: [[Operating_system|operating systems]], [[Computer_network|networks]] and embedded systems.

+What describes Computer Architecture?
+?
-Computer architecture describes the construction of computer components and computer-operated equipment.
+[[Computer_architecture|Computer architecture]] describes the construction of computer components and computer-operated equipment (Input, Output, CPU, RAM).

+Goal of Artificial intelligence?
+?
-Artificial intelligence and machine learning aim to synthesize goal-orientated processes such as problem-solving, decision-making, environmental adaptation, planning and learning found in humans and animals.
+[[Artificial_intelligence|Artificial intelligence]] and machine learning aim to synthesize goal-orientated processes such as problem-solving, decision-making, environmental adaptation, planning and learning found in humans and animals.
+In other words replicate humans and animals processes/behavior.

-Within artificial intelligence, computer vision aims to understand and process image and video data, while natural language processing aims to understand and process textual and linguistic data.
+Within artificial intelligence, computer vision aims to understand and process **image and video data**, while natural language processing aims to understand and process **textual and linguistic data**.

-The fundamental concern of computer science is determining what can and cannot be automated.
 The Turing Award is generally recognized as the highest distinction in computer science.

 ## References